 If your lips feel severely cracked or damaged, you need to avoid any chances of infection.
 Ensure to reduce injuries and relieve any sensation of tingling, burning, or tightness through the products you use.
 Thus, you only need to go for lip balms with natural ingredients.

 When your lips are too chapped, you can carry out a bit of gumming on your lips to make sure you remove the dead skin.
 Keep in mind that tearing the skin on your lips with teeth is never a good idea.

 Here’s how you can do gumming on your lips:

 - Apply a thick layer of lip balm and wait for five minutes

 - Add a pinch of fine sugar and rub that on your lips gently

 - Put another layer of your lip balm right after exfoliating your lips

-Also, you need to avoid that bad reflex which most people are guilty of.
-People tend to pass their tongues over the lips to temporarily moisten them.
+Also, you need to avoid that bad reflex that most people are guilty of.
+People tend to pass their tongues over their lips to temporarily moisten them.
 Though you will get to calm the irritation of your chapped lips for a few seconds, it’s not worth it.
 Eventually, this habit will dehydrate your lips even more than before.